TrueCrypt Now Supports Vista!

 Just as I was heading off to bed, I decided to check the TrueCrypt website to see if they added Vista support.
 I've checked it a few times since March 19th, so I don't know why I didn't notice but version 4.3 now supports Vista.
 For a moment there, I thought Vista support was going to be vaporwear - they've been promising it since February, 2006.

-If you are looking to encrypt an entire disk or portions of a disk, you just may love TrueCrypt too.
-It works on both Windows and Linux, it's free and it has a ton of functions.
-ScriptingLife.com has some great suggestions on running a drive with Pstart and mobile versions of applications.
-DailyCupOfTech.com has good info and quick tutorials on getting started.
+If you are looking to encrypt an entire disk or portions of a disk, TrueCrypt was a revolutionary tool for its time.
+It worked on both Windows and Linux, was free, and had a ton of functions.